genesiscommunitysuccess/docs/docs/03_server/07_consolidator/04_examples.md

 To give you some basic pointers to the content, the main code blocks in this Consolidator are:

-- The `config` block contains consolidator level configuration
+- The `config` block contains Consolidator level configuration
 - The `select` block to specify some calculations and assign to output fields
 - The `onCommit` block to amend the output row
 - The `groupBy` block groups by `INSTRUMENT_ID`